shashankpritam/Insertion-Bias-TE/Minimum_Fitness.md

 Simulations were ran with the following parameters:

 - Number of simulations: 10000
-- Number of threads: 4
+- Number of threads: 64
 - Number of replications (–rep): 1
-- Transposition rate (–u): Variable
+- Transposition rate (–u): 0.1
 - Number of steps (–steps): 5000
 - Population size (–N): 1000
 - Number of generations (–gen): 5000
 - Negative effect of a TE insertion (–x): 0.01
 - Genome (–genome) mb:10,10,10,10,10
 - Recombination Rate (–rr): 4,4,4,4,4
-- Negative effect of a cluster insertions (-no-x-cluins, i.e, x=0)
 - Silent mode: True

 Random Clusters were Generated using this snippet: